Camping Under the Stars in Louisiana

 Many of the tent-camping sites in Louisiana’s state parks are nestled among piney woods overlook sparkling waters.
 Sharon Broussard, public information director for the Louisiana Office of State Parks, says Louisiana has made an aggressive push in recent decades to expand park facilities.
 She says the state has done so in a way that specifically gives visitors access to fishing and outdoor water activities.
 “We just want to be able to help preserve our state’s natural treasures and provide an opportunity for future generations to be able to enjoy them,” Broussard says.

-All 2a state parks offer some combination of tent-camping, cabins, group camps and RV sites.
+All of Louisiana's state parks offer some combination of tent-camping, cabins, group camps and RV sites.
 For park-by-park details, see Louisiana State Parks.